Fisseha-Estifanos/algorand/README.md

 > #### Making transactions

-- First navigate to the transactions tab.
+- First navigate to the wallets tab.

 - Start by selecting one of the provided Algorand networks as shown below.